 Recognize How to Take Care of Yourself

 A highly-regarded expert on the subject of self-care, the author presents specific strategies on what must be done in this regard when bereaving the suicide death of a family member or friend.
 The book relies on strategies the author uses regularly and successfully with her own client.
-Healthy living must be embraced on all fronts, according to the book.
+The healthy living must be embraced on all fronts, according to the book.
 You need to take care of yourself physically, emotionally, and psychologically.
 You need to reestablish a sense of balance in your life, something that likely was thrown asunder when a loved one took his or her life.

 Determine When to Seek Professional Support and Assistance

 The Gift of Second: Healing from the Impact of Suicide sets forth key indicators as to when a person dealing with grieving after suicide should seek professional assistance.
-The book make note that professional support can come in a number of forms, including:
+The book makes note that professional support can come in a number of forms, including:

 - Group grief therapy